 Raspberry (Fu Pen Zi)

-Latin Name: Western – Rubus idaeus.
+Botanical Name: Western – Rubus idaeus.
 Eastern – Fructus Rubi chingii (Palmleaf Rasberry Fruit).

 Raspberry leaf is well known for its benefits during pregnancy, but it is also beneficial for women of all ages and stages of life.
 Raspberries are known for their antioxidant and high vitamin C levels.
 Native Americans used raspberry’s as a medicine and for its protective properties.
 Raspberry leaves make a wonderful gargle and help heal wounds and varicose veins.